bakhtawar7/AURORA-JEWELS-WEBSITE/README.md

 - [Client-side routing between pages with React Router]
 - [Add any cart, contact form, or filtering features you built]

-*(Replace the above with your actual feature list — let me know what the site does and I'll tighten this up.)*

 ## 🚀 Getting Started